 The following extracts highlight the support that exists for reform to encourage the use of structured settlements.

-"...the Committee has recommended the introduction of structured settlements because of their benefit to those receiving compensation payments...""Until such time as there is a degree of certainty as to the tax treatment of payments made under structured settlement arrangements, they cannot be attractive to persons injured as a result of services provided by a health service provider.
-An injured plaintiff will inevitably opt for lump sum compensation."
+'Until such time as there is a degree of certainty as to the tax treatment Of payments made under structured settlement arrangements, they cannot be attractive to persons injured as a result of services provided by a health service provider.
+An injured plaintiff will inevitably opt for lump sum compensation.'

-"Throughout the course of the committee's inquiry I became increasingly convinced that the lives of those who are most seriously injured in motor vehicle accidents...can be significantly assisted by the increasing use of structured settlements.
+'Throughout the course of the committee's inquiry 1 became increasingly convinced that the lives of those who are most seriously injured in motor vehicle accidents ... can be significantly assisted by the increasing use of structured settlements.

-I am convinced that the time has come for Australia to follow the lead of the other great common law countries - the United Kingdom, Canada and the United States - and introduce structured settlements for very seriously injured accident victims."
+1 am convinced that the time has come for Australia to follow the lead of the other great common law countries - the United Kingdom, Canada and the United States - and introduce structured settlements for very seriously injured accident victims.'

-"Together with the Standing Committee on Law and Justice, over the next few months I will be doing everything in my power to persuade representatives of government, accident victims, insurance companies and the legal profession of the considerable benefits of structured settlements.
-I promise that this will be a reform for which any parliament instrumental in achieving it will be long remembered."
+'Together with the Standing Committee on law and justice, over the next few months 1 will be doing everything in my power to persuade representatives of government, accident victims, insurance companies and the legal profession of the considerable benefits of structured settlements.
+1 promise that this will be a reform for which any parliament instrumental in achieving it will be long remembered.'

-NRMA Submission to NSW Law and Justice Committee (1998):
+NRMA Submission to NSW Law and 3ustice Committee (1998):

 POLICY SUPPORT FOR STRUCTURED SETTLEMENTS